shaunkatona/prosvcons/README.md

 - email already exists message
 - add createDate and lastLoginDate to user.js
     - update those when logging in and signing up
-- add a createDate to lists
 - add a userID to lists
+- public users can't hack URL to view/edit/update anything
+- only correct users can hack URL to view/edit/update anything

 - For MVP:
     - User Auth: